marekpizner/barel/readme.md

 # Barel
-This program is basic scraper, that download data and vizualize it.
+This program is basic scraper, that download data from realestate web page and vizualize it.

 # How to run this application.
-Just run `docker-compose up`.
+Just run `docker-compose up` and go to `127.0.0.1:8000/all`

 ## Frameworks
 * Django==3.0.9